BouweCeunen/text-send/README.md

 # Textsend - Send text messages through your phone with UDP messages

-Textsend will allow you to send textmessages directly from received UDP broadcasted messages.
-This can be used if you have a spare Android phone and have a need for sending text messages to your phone in case you have a custom burglary alarm or custom made smoke detector with for example a raspberry pi.
+Textsend will allow you to send text messages directly from received UDP broadcasted messages.
+This can be used if you keep your wifi on and want to send text messages from you phone.
+Make sure to check Textcast (https://play.google.com/store/apps/details?id=com.bouweceunen.textcast) to display text messages on your computer in that way you wont need to touch your phone to send and receive text messages!
 It uses the Textsend app along with a UDP broadcast script to run on your computer.
 The Android application receives the broadcasted UDP messages in your network over a specific port which in turn will be sent to specified numbers.

 Feel free to let me know if something isn't working as it should at bouwe.ceunen@gmail.com